Tag: framily

 Some have said that the true legacy of yacht clubs is not the wealth, but the rescues they forgot about.

-“Making people fully functioning followers of Christ,” and “Encounter, Connect, ” are the 2 common phrases (or statements) at Generations Community church.
+“Making people fully functioning followers of Christ,” and “Encounter, Connect, Serve” are the 2 common phrases (or mission statements) at Generations Community church.
 Then there is the “framily” (friends who are like family), too.
 Your church (if it isn’t Generations) may have similar mission statements or values.
 Something along these lines is quite common among American churches.

 It’s not that these are bad.
 They really should be second.